Bad Metal Behavior and Lifshitz Transition of a Nagaoka Ferromagnet

 \textit{Magnetic instabilities.---}Both superconducting and charge channels remain relatively featureless and at most $ \mathcal{O} ( t ) $ throughout the entire parameter space \cite{Arnold2025}.
-In contrast, the magnetic channel, shown in Fig.~\ref{fig:channels} for a representative selection of $ n $ and $ T $, develops pronounced instabilities for $ n \gtrsim 0.53 $ at low temperatures: For $ 0.53 \lesssim n \lesssim 0.59 $ the system favors a stripe phase with ordering vector $ \bm{q} = ( \pi , 0 ) $.
+In contrast, the magnetic channel, shown in Fig.~\ref{fig:channels} for a representative selection of $ n $ and $ T $, develops pronounced instabilities for $ n \gtrsim 0.48 $ at low temperatures: For $ 0.48 \lesssim n \lesssim 0.59 $ the system favors a stripe phase with ordering vector $ \bm{q} = ( \pi , 0 ) $.
 This is consistent with the best known variational wavefunctions for the Nagaoka state \cite{vonderLinden1991, Wurth1995}, which become unstable at a critical hole doping because the gap of a $ ( \pi , 0 ) $ spin wave vanishes.
-At $ 0.6 \lesssim n \lesssim 1 $ on the other hand, the dominant instability is towards the kinetic (Nagaoka) ferromagnet with $ \bm{q} = ( 0 , 0 ) $, in agreement with Monte Carlo \cite{Becca2001} and DMRG results \cite{Liu2012}.
-In these works, the ferromagnet is at first only partially polarized and becomes fully polarized at higher densities close to the variational estimates \cite{vonderLinden1991, Hanisch1993, Wurth1995}.
-Since we only observe a ferromagnetic instability, we cannot distinguish between these two cases \cite{footnote_FM}.
+At $ 0.6 \lesssim n \lesssim 1 $ on the other hand, the dominant instability is towards the kinetic (Nagaoka) ferromagnet with $ \bm{q} = ( 0 , 0 ) $, in agreement with Monte Carlo \cite{Becca2001} and density-matrix renormalization group results \cite{Liu2012, Blesio2019}.
 Note that the magnetic instabilities shift to higher temperatures as the density is increased.
 We attribute this to the increasing importance of the kinematic interaction due to the restricted Hilbert space with increasing $ n $.
 Shortly after encountering the magnetic instabilities, the exponentially growing fluctuations lead to a breakdown of the numerics.
 Also, for $ n \gtrsim 0.99 $, our truncation is apparently insufficient to deal with the strong kinematic interactions, preventing us from accessing the regime $ T \lesssim t $ and observing any kind of instability.

+Because the magnetic ordering breaks the continuous $ O ( 3 ) $ spin-rotation invariance of the $ t $ model, we expect that the correlation length diverges as $ \xi \sim e^{ 2 \pi \rho_s / T } $ for $ T \to 0 $ \cite{Shenker1980, Kopietz1989, Sandvik2010}, with a finite spin stiffness $ \rho_s (n) \sim t $ that is generated by the flow.
+We therefore extract the correlation length from the static magnetic susceptibility $ \chi ( \bm{q} , \Omega = 0 ) $ \cite{Sandvik2010, Schafer2020, Arnold2025} and fit its divergence immediately prior to the breakdown of the numerics to this form to extract the $ \rho_s ( n ) $ shown in Fig.~\ref{fig:phases}.
+Remarkably, $ \rho_s ( n ) $ displays two separate peaks in the ferromagnetic regime.
+The qualitative change may be related to the transition from partially to fully polarized ferromagnet at $ n_{ c , 3 } \approx 0.85 $~\cite{Chiappe1993, Becca2001, Coleman2002, Liu2012, Blesio2019}.